tsmit291/express-introduction/00-express-intro/README.md

 ### Let's keep that server running with nodemon!

 Stopping and restarting a server is lame.
 It makes development slow, and it's a lot of wasted keyboard motion.
-Luckkly, there's a tool to help you - it's called `nodemon`, and it will detect changes to your files, and restart your server for you.
+Luckily, there's a tool to help you - it's called `nodemon`, and it will detect changes to your files, and restart your server for you.

 First, install `nodemon` globally like so: